dmsergeev/dmsergeev.github.io/_posts/2018-08-05-docker-entrypoint.md

 `[INFO] Destroying ProtocolHandler ["http-nio-9104"]`

 For some reason, a dockerized application was ignoring `SIGTERM`.
 I ran `docker exec CONTAINER_ID ps -o "pid ppid command"` to see the process tree:
+For some reason, a dockerized application was ignoring `SIGTERM`.
+I ran `docker exec CONTAINER_ID ps -o "pid ppid command"` to see the process tree:

 `[ec2-user@host ~]$ ps -o "pid ppid command"`